 Here are a few things I have learned in my social media advertising career:

 - Square ads (1080 x 1080) are good.

 - Story version (1080 x 1920) is good.

 - Create a variety of ads, but you can use 3-5 variations of each ad.

 Your image ads are only as good as your photos and your layout.
 With the information you’ve learned here, you can create great images and turn them into ads that draw lots of attention — and customers!

-If you haven’t seen it yet, check out my FREE two-hour Facebook ad training program that takes you from beginner to expert.
+If you haven’t seen it yet, check out my two-hour Facebook ad training program that takes you from beginner to expert.
+It’s FREE!

 I also have an 18-day Facebook Ads email course where you get a new lesson every single day, and takes you through everything you need to succeed in Facebook Ads.